Josh Giddey NBA Preview vs. the Warriors

-Josh Giddey's Oklahoma City Thunder face the Golden State Warriors at 10:00 PM ET on Thursday.
+The Oklahoma City Thunder, Josh Giddey included, match up versus the Golden State Warriors on Saturday at 8:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.